cosmicjs/docs/docs/guides/README.md

 ```

 ## Vue.js
+[Vue.js](https://vuejs.org/) is a progressive JavaScript framework for building user interfaces.

-Cosmic makes a great [Vue CMS](https://www.cosmicjs.com/knowledge-base/vuejs-cms) for your React websites and apps.
+Cosmic makes a great [Vue CMS](https://www.cosmicjs.com/knowledge-base/vuejs-cms) for your Vue websites and apps.
 Get started adding Cosmic-powered content into your Vue apps using the following steps:

 ### 1. Install a new Vue app
 You can use the [Vue CLI](https://cli.vuejs.org/) to install a new Vue app with included tooling.